nealhnguyen/iOSTouchVisualizer/improvingGetErrorString.md

 5. Play with number of taps with uniform filter 👍
 6. Play with number of taps with harmonic filter 📌 TODO

 The user experience is reduced as I increase the number of taps for the uniform filter.
 It starts mattering at N = 1000.
 I did not notice much benifit to adding the filter for the touch visualizer.
 But I can see where it would be useful when analyzing for general swipe commands.
 At which point, it seemed N=10 was when I saw things slow down past a threshold I was okay with.

+My results are shown in the `./Uniform Filter Delay/` folder with videos for various number of taps.